DavitKhach/quantum-algorithms-tutorials/README.md

 &nbsp;

 P.S.
-If you will find errors in the codes or in the text (grammer, math) please let me know.
+If you will find errors in the codes or in the text (grammar, math) please let me know.

 (c) Davit Khachatryan